 Outfits that make me feel like me: prioritize all-day comfort, soft materials, and non-constricting.
 If I ever dress contrary to any of these elements, I usually spend the rest of the day thinking, “I wish I could go home and change.”
-In college, that’s exactly what I did; I tried many different styles that didn’t all feel great on my body, and regularly found myself changing my outfit 2-3 times a day between classes.
+In college, that’s exactly what I did; I tried many different styles that didn’t all feel great on my body, and regularly found myself changing my outfit two to three times a day between classes.

-A place that taught me that dressing comfortable doesn’t need to look like athleisure or sweats with a baggy tee is my auntie’s store, The Study Club Mendocino.
+A place that taught me that dressing comfortably doesn’t need to look like athleisure or sweats with a baggy tee is my auntie’s store, The Study Club Mendocino.
 Erin has a wonderful collection of brands such as Lauren Manoogian (one of my favorites), Rachel Comey, Doen, The Great, and so many others that I used my niece privileges to play dress-up with.
-Eventually, those dress-up sessions where accompanied by the wonderful photographer Nik Z for The Study Club’s website.
+Eventually, those dress-up sessions were accompanied by the wonderful photographer Nik Z for The Study Club’s website.

-My grandmother, a hoarder of cashmere sweaters, would frequently wash her sweaters incorrectly and they would shrink to a size suited for a six-year-old girl.
+My grandmother, a hoarder of cashmere sweaters, would frequently wash her sweaters incorrectly, and they would shrink to a size suited for a six-year-old girl.
 Knowing I would only wear soft clothing, she gifted me her shrunken sweaters.
-Soon, the bottom drawer of my dresser was overflowing with shrunken cashmere and I refused to wear anything else.
+Soon, the bottom drawer of my dresser was overflowing with shrunken cashmere, and I refused to wear anything else.

-As an adult, my fashion sense has definitely matured (I will now wear jeans), but my obsession with cashmere has maintained and love for soft and loose clothing developed.
-A few favorites in my closet consist of cotton and circle skirts from thrift and consignment stores, a pair of soft flowy Skin pants I bought from my auntie’s store, and a pair of Lisa Yang cashmere pants I recently purchased from Consign Couture.
+As an adult, my fashion sense has definitely matured (I will now wear jeans), but my obsession with cashmere has maintained, and my love for soft and loose clothing has developed.
+A few favorites in my closet consist of cotton and circle skirts from thrift and consignment stores, a pair of soft, flowy Skin pants I bought from my auntie’s store, and a pair of Lisa Yang cashmere pants I recently purchased from Consign Couture.
 While many of my favorite items are still arguably pajamas or loungewear, I pride myself in being about to style those items in a way appropriate for coming into work, going out to dinner, or almost anywhere else.

 Here are some pieces that we have in-store that I am currently fantasizing about getting for myself.

 I have recently become obsessed with the Nike x Every Stitch Considered collab, of which this amazing leather/suede jacket belongs to.
-Paired with this flowy skirt from The Line by K which basically makes it feel like you are wearing nothing, I have a very difficult time letting these items go.
+Paired with this flowy skirt from The Line by K, which basically makes it feel like you are wearing nothing, I have a very difficult time letting these items go.

 Jacket – Size M Tall, $320